Current project status

 It does not consider substantive immigration policy.

-Our consultation paper is currently open for consultation.
-When public consultation ends, we will analyse the results of the consultation and deliver recommendations in a final report later in 2019.
+The consultation period is now closed.
+We are currently analysing the results of the consultation and we aim to deliver recommendations in a final report later in 2019.

 Area of law